 The design and the application of our executive compensation programs support organizational alignment around the achievement of Ocwen's business plan and its performance against that plan.
-2020 was a successful year in which we achieved our objective of returning to sustainable profitability, as measured by pre-tax income before notable items, within an appropriate risk and compliance environment, executing key strategic and operational initiatives against the backdrop of the challenging COVID-19 pandemic.
-For a discussion of how we measure pre-tax income before notable items and a reconciliation to financial measures prepared under Generally Accepted Accounting Principles (GAAP), please see our Current Report on Form 8-K filed with the Securities and Exchange Commission on February 9, 2021.
+2021 was a successful year in which we achieved an important milestone in our path towards returning to profitability, as we delivered our first full-year positive GAAP net income since 2013, within an appropriate risk and compliance environment, executing key strategic and operational initiatives to achieve significant growth and deliver exceptional servicing performance against the backdrop of the ongoing COVID-19 pandemic.
+For a discussion of how we measure pre-tax income before notable items and a reconciliation to financial measures prepared under Generally Accepted Accounting Principles (GAAP), please see our Current Report on Form 8-K filed with the Securities and Exchange Commission on February 25, 2022.